May the Devil Take You

-May the Devil Take You (Sebelum Iblis Menjemput) is a 2018 Indonesian horror film written and directed by Timo Tjahjanto.The story follows Alfie (Chelsea Islan) who, when trying to find answers to her father's (Ray Sahetapy) mysterious illness, visits his old house and finds out events from his past.
+May the Devil Take You (Sebelum Iblis Menjemput) is a 2018 Indonesian horror film written and directed by Timo Tjahjanto.
+The story follows Alfie (Chelsea Islan) who, when trying to find answers to her father's (Ray Sahetapy) mysterious illness, visits his old house and finds out events from his past.

 The film was internationally released by Netflix on 9 August 2018 and premiered at the 75th Venice International Film Festival on 3 September 2018.
 A sequel, May the Devil Take You Too, was released in 2020.

 Plot

 Lesmana Wijaya participates in a satanic ritual to gain wealth.
-His success is marked with news clippings that record his rise to fame, the suicide of his first wife Intan, and his marriage to the retired actress Laksmi before showing that he is now facing bankruptcy.
-Lesmana's estranged daughter Alfie resents him for marrying Laksmi while bearing no ill will towards her step-siblings Ruben, Maya, and Nara.
-After not seeing him for many years, Alfie is informed that Lesmana has been hospitalized due to a horrific and mysterious illness and has fallen into a coma.
-At the hospital Alfie learns that Laksmi will be searching the abandoned family villa for valuables and experiences supernatural activity.
+Flashes of news clippings show his rise to fame, his first wife suicide, his marriage to retired actress Laksmi, and his imminent bankruptcy.

+After not seeing her father for many years, Lesmana's estranged daughter Alfie is informed that Lesmana has been hospitalized due to a mysterious illness that leaves him in a coma.
+At the hospital, she meets her step-siblings Ruben, Maya, and Nara.
+Alfie learns that Laksmi is searching the abandoned family villa for valuables.

-Later at the villa Ruben discovers and opens a sealed basement door at the demand of his mother, who believes the room may contain valuables.
-This instead unleashes a supernatural presence that simultaneously attacks Lesmana in his hospital bed and possesses Laksmi, who then attacks Maya.
-An attempt by Alfie to take Maya to medical treatment is unsuccessful and only results in a delirious Maya fleeing into the forest.
-Maya is attacked by her mother and manages to successfully defeat her, only to succumb to the presence.
-Under its influence she murders Ruben's girlfriend Lily, who had answered his pleas for rescue.
-Meanwhile Alfie and Ruben discover how Lesmana gained his wealth, the cost of which were the souls of those around him.
+Later at the villa, Ruben uncovers a sealed basement door at the demand of Laksmi.
+This unleashes a supernatural presence that simultaneously attacks Lesmana in his hospital bed and possesses Laksmi, who then attacks Maya.
+Alfie attempts to take Maya to the hospital, but a delirious Maya flees into the forest.
+Maya fends off an attack by the possessed Laksmi, only to succumb to the presence.
+She murders Ruben's girlfriend Lily, who had answered his pleas for rescue.

+Meanwhile Alfie and Ruben discover Lesmana gained his wealth by sacrificing the souls of those around him.
 Alfie also fully recalls the moment of her mother's death, realizing that it was due to the demonic pact and not suicide.
 The presence also continues to torment Alfie, Ruben, and Nara.